Hamiltonian Quantum Generative Adversarial Networks: Abstract

 \section{Abstract}

 We propose Hamiltonian Quantum Generative Adversarial Networks (HQuGANs), to learn to generate unknown input quantum states using two competing quantum optimal controls.
 The game-theoretic framework of the algorithm is inspired by the success of classical generative adversarial networks in learning high-dimensional distributions.
-The quantum optimal control approach not only makes the algorithm naturally adaptable to the experimental constraints of near-term hardware, but also has the potential to provide a better convergence due to overparameterization compared to the circuit model implementations.
-We numerically demonstrate the capabilities of the proposed framework to learn various highly entangled many-body quantum states, using simple two-body Hamiltonians and under experimentally relevant constraints such as low-bandwidth controls.
-We analyze the computational cost of implementing HQuGANs on quantum computers and show how the framework can be extended to learn quantum dynamics.
+The quantum optimal control approach not only makes the algorithm naturally adaptable to the experimental constraints of near-term hardware, {but also offers a more natural characterization of overparameterization compared to the circuit model.} We numerically demonstrate the capabilities of the proposed framework to learn various highly entangled many-body quantum states, using simple two-body Hamiltonians and under experimentally relevant constraints such as low-bandwidth controls.
+We analyze the computational cost of implementing HQuGANs on quantum computers and show how the framework can be extended to learn quantum dynamics. {Furthermore, we introduce a new cost function that circumvents the problem of mode collapse that prevents convergence of HQuGANs and demonstrate how to accelerate the convergence of them when generating a pure state.}